eokoneyo/wpnd/README.md

 # Config Files

 WPND currently supports a `wpnd.config.json` file.
 It is expected to be in the project working directory, adjacent to the project src directory.
-An alternative path to the config file might could be provided with `--config <file>` option.
+An alternative path to the config file might could be provided with `--config <file>` option, when this is done the resolution of the srcDir and distDir will be relative to the containing directory of the config file.

 ### Config Options